Skip to main content

 Common misconceptions

-The mistakeMarket makers can match my limit price and take the fill in RPI
+The mistakeMarket makers can match resting book liquidity and take the fill in RPI

 The mistakeThe 2-second RPI auction delays my order significantly